nishanthjois/Behavioural-Cloning-P3/README.md

       - 0.3 was sutiable for track #2 with steering angle mutlipled by 1.4; and image quality 'fastest'

 ### 17. Training data
+    0. As some suggested in forum - I just started with 3 images (left, right and center) - my basic model worked with it.
     1. I started with by training for 5-7 laps with keyboard and generated around 40k samples but after training with it I didn't get good results - car started wandering around near bridge and lake.
     2. After reading few blogs I thought I should try with joystick but had issues with joystick on my Ubuntu.
     3. Finally, few people in forum said that new data from Udacity is more than enough - I used it to train my model and it worked without issues with Nvidia model.